The head and neck cancer proteome

 CALML5 is a gene associated with a favorable prognosis in head and neck cancer.
 The best separation is achieved by an expression cutoff at 60.6 fpkm which divides the patients into two groups with 52% 5-year survival for patients with high expression versus 37% for patients with low expression, p-value: 2.59e-5.
 Immunohistochemical staining using an antibody targeting CALML5 (HPA040725) shows a differential expression pattern in head and neck cancer samples.

 Table 2.
-The 20 genes with highest significance associated with favorable prognosis in head and neck cancer.
+The 20 genes with highest significance associated with a favorable prognosis in head and neck cancer.

 The head and neck cancer transcriptome